iTheresaApocalypse/IDO/Reviewer-6YuD.md

       <td>60</td>
       <td>100</td>
       <td rowspan="3">
         The AUC values of Loss and Wrong Event.
 The experiment is conducted with ResNet18 on CIFAR10 under Sym.
 60%, Asym.
 40%, Inst.
+40%. <br>
-40%. <br> We use the metric AUC, which comprehensively considers accuracy, precision, and recall, to measure the selecting ability of selective metrics at different thresholds.
-The larger the AUC, the stronger the classification ability of the metric. <br> It is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=128.
+        It is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=128.
       </td>
     </tr>
     <tr>